 Creative Hypotheses: to determine the creative questions you want to explore.

-Taking the time to get clear on what your team is hoping to learn will not only return more compelling and actionable insights, but also guide how to best use Creative Intelligence.
+Taking the time to get clear on what your team is hoping to learn will not only return more compelling and actionable insights, but also guide how to best use Creative Analytics.